Escaping the Madhouse: The Nellie Bly Story: Plot synopsis

 After being found wandering the streets of New York City with no memory of anything but her name, Nellie Brown is committed at the Women's Lunatic Asylum on Blackwell's Island in 1887.
 The Asylum runs multiple newspaper ads to find someone who knew Nellie, but they have no luck; one man comes forward stating she may be his wife, but after meeting Nellie, the man states that she is the wrong woman.
 Nellie, who remembered a memory while meeting with the man, begs Dr. Josiah, the asylum's psychiatrist, to let her go to New York City to see if she can remember anything else, but Dr. Josiah states she must stay at the asylum until her memories return.

 Nellie undergoes brutal treatment at the hands of the nurses, who are overseen by Matron Grady.
 Nellie befriends new patient Lottie, who has been separated from her newborn baby and struggles with grief due to the separation.
 Lottie is shocked that they can keep Nellie just for losing her memories, so Nellie, along with fellow patients Tilly and Demarus, explain to her why various patients are being held; Demarus was a chambermaid who spent all of her money, Tilly implies that she was sent to the asylum for being a sex worker, Johanna only speaks Swahili, and Rosa only speaks Spanish.

 Nellie attempts to report the abuses to Dr. Josiah, such as beatings and an attempted drowning, but he tells her not to listen to the other patients.
 She tries to convince him that most of the women aren't mentally ill, but to no avail.
-However, when Nellie later reports to Dr. Josiah that they are forbidden from using the public furniture by Matron Grady, he believes her and allows the patients to use a rock chair; the patients are at first scared of retribution, but then take turns using the chair.
-Matron Grady confronts Dr. Josiah, and the patients begin cower in fear.
+However, when Nellie later reports to Dr. Josiah that they are forbidden from using the public furniture by Matron Grady, he believes her and allows the patients to use a rocking chair; the patients are at first scared of retribution, but then take turns using the chair.
+Matron Grady confronts Dr. Josiah, and the patients begin to cower in fear.
 He watches as Matron Grady has the nurses forcibly send the patients to "The Farm" to move rocks from a pile on one side of the field to the other.